-Our floor fitters are able to give you all the advice you need on your carpet, vinyl, laminate and wood flooring when it comes to maintaining them.
+Our floor fitters are able to give you all the advice you need for your new carpet, vinyl, laminate and wood flooring when it comes to maintaining them.
 If you want to know all the tips and tricks in keeping your flooring to the highest quality then call us today on 01223 233233.
 We will ensure that your Karndean or Roger Oates flooring; we will give you all the advice you need to keep your floor looking its best for as long as possible.

 So many of our customers invest in stunning new carpets and designer flooring, such as real wooden floors or luxurious designer vinyl, without really considering looking after it or how it will stand up to practical use.
 That pristine plush white carpet might look great in the hallway now, but how will it look after a year of kids, bikes, pets and muddy shoes coming through the door?

-We advise all our customers on buying the right flooring for each room in their house, and following these basic care guidelines after it’s fitted will keep your new carpet, wood, laminates and vinyl looking great for much longer; No matter if it is a new carpet or a real wood floor, we make sure that you have access to the perfect designer flooring for your property and keep it at a high quality for a long time.
+Our expert floor fitters advise all our customers on buying the right flooring for each room in their house, and following these basic care guidelines after it’s fitted will keep your new carpet, wood, laminates and vinyl looking great for much longer; No matter if it is a new carpet or a real hard wood floor, we make sure that you have access to the perfect designer flooring for your property and keep it at a high quality for a long time.